The corporate secretary’s evolving role: A comprehensive guide to modern governance

 When a board, committee, or CEO needs good advice, board materials, or guidance, the corporate secretary is the first person they turn to.
 If there are no answers or solutions, the secretary must find them.

-3. Creating meeting minutes throughout board and committee meetings
+Creating meeting minutes throughout the board and committee meetings

-Setting the agenda and creating corporate meeting minutes are among the key secretary responsibilities to reflect the board’s fulfillment of its fiduciary responsibilities.
+Setting the agenda and creating corporate meeting minutes are among the key secretary responsibilities for board transparency and governance compliance.

 Companies need to ensure that their management programs keep up with market changes.
 The secretaries are responsible for reviewing and developing these programs and adjusting them to the best governance practices.